 As such, the people alive today are the ancestors of people who ran away at the first sign of danger.
-Although most of us don’t worry too much about sabre-toothed cats these days, we simply cannot shake the instincts that brought us to the 21st century.
+Although most of us don’t worry too much about sabre-toothed cats these days, we simply cannot shake the instincts that brought us into the 21st century.

 People are programmed to be fearful of risks that don’t really exist, just in case they do.
 This is why it’s almost impossible to separate temporary declines from permanent losses when it comes to our investments.
 However, a permanent loss in the stock market is a man-made phenomenon the market itself has never been capable of.
-It’s an action driven by our deep-seated fear of what might be, not what we know to be true.
+It’s an action driven by our deep-seated fear of what might happen, despite what we know to be true.

 The Real Risk

 The greatest risk to long-term wealth creation and preservation is the rising cost of living.
 In 1992, the price of a first class stamp was 24p.
 In 2022, the same item will set you back 95p.
 Inflation has more than tripled the cost of posting a letter in just 30 years (without splitting hairs, let’s call this the average lifespan of a couple retiring at 60).
 Put another way; you need 3.5x more money today than you did to buy the same thing 30 years ago.

 The real risk we are faced with as long-term investors is not stock market volatility, it is the rising cost of living.